OmarSamirz/ImageFromTextGenerator/README.md

     ```

 ## Usage
+### Adders
+- **ImageNoiseAdder:** ImageNoiseAdder class is designed to test and add noises to existing image in a specific directory.

+    Usage Example:
+    ```pyfrom
+    iftg.adders import ImageNoiseAdder
+    from iftg.noises import PixelDropoutNoise

+    # Initialize ImageNoiseAdder with the specified parameters
+    result = ImageNoiseAdder(img_path='path/to/image.tif',  # Path to the input image file. output_path='',    #  Directory where the noisy image will be saved.
+Default is an empty string. noises=[PixelDropoutNoise()],  # List of noise objects to be applied to the image. identifier='noisy' # Identifier for the noisy image file.
+                            )

+    # Apply the specified noises and save the transformed images
+    result.transform_image()
+    ```

+- **DirectoryNoiseAdder:** DirectoryNoiseAdder class is designed to add noises to existing images in a specific directory.

+    Usage Example:
+    ```python
+    from iftg.adders import DirectoryNoiseAdder
+    from iftg.noises import (GaussianNoise, PixelDropoutNoise, RotationNoise, ShadowNoise)

+    # Initialize DirectoryNoiseAdder with the specified parameters
+    results = DirectoryNoiseAdder(dir_path='path/to/directory', # The path to the directory containing images to be processed. output_path='path/to/output/directory',   # The path where the processed images will be saved. noises=[RotationNoise(), # A list of noise objects to be applied to the images.
+                                          GaussianNoise(),
+                                          PixelDropoutNoise(),
+                                          ShadowNoise()
+                                         ],
+                                  identifier='noisy',   # A unique identifier to append to the filenames of the processed images. img_formats=['jpg', 'png'],   # A list of image formats to be considered for processing.
+                                 )

+    # Apply the specified noises and save the transformed images
+    results.transform_images()
+    ```

 ### Creators
 - **ImageCreator:** The ImageCreator class is used to generate images with specified text and optional customization.
 It can be used to create images for testing or as inputs for other generator classes.